Hytera: Germany

 The German company BICK Mobilfunk GmbH was founded as an engineering firm in 1980 and was absorbed by Rohde & Schwarz as early as in 1988.
 The company put into service the first TETRA system in Germany.
 The enterprise primarily deals with the development and implementation of trunked radio systems according to the TETRA standard.
 In 2011 TETRA division was sold to Hytera Communications Co.
 Ltd.

-Legal disputes with Motorola

-The company is the defendant, as well as the plaintiff, in ongoing intellectual property litigation with Motorola Solutions.
-Hytera is also a plaintiff of an antitrust lawsuit against Motorola Solutions.
-In February 2022, Hytera was criminally indicted in United States District Court for the Northern District of Illinois under charges of technology theft.